jokecamp/sportdb-build-scripts/README.md

 ## The Short Answer
  - Clone this repository
- - run the following script `sh downloadAndBuild.sh`
+ - run the following script `sh downloadAndBuild.sh` -- the sqlite db will be built at ``/temp/football.db` -- to repeat/refresh db just delete temp folder and run script again.

 ## The Long Answer (how it works)